ingo/ingo.github.io/_recipes/walt_s_chili.md

 ---
 author: Walt Disney
 category: Entrees
-description: "Recreate Walt\u2019s Chili from Carnation Caf\xE9 in your own kitchen!\
+description: "Recreate Walt\u2019s Chili from Carnation Caf\xE9 in your own kitchen!"
-  \ This hearty chili recipe is based on Walt\u2019s own recipe, and is delicious\
-  \ topped with sour cream, cheese, and fresh tomatoes."
 image: walt_s_chili.jpg
 size: 4 servings
 source: http://disneyland.com/
 time: 3 hours 20 minutes
 title: Walt's Chili
 ---

+This hearty chili recipe is based on Walt’s own recipe, and is delicious topped with sour cream, cheese, and fresh tomatoes.
 Walt’s diet was that of a mid-western meat and potatoes man: his taste was simple but hardy.
 Throughout most of his life funding was always an issue but he was always able to find a way to make ends meet.
 One of his fixes was his favorite chili.

 Walt usually combined a can of Gebhardt’s (which had a lot of meat, few beans) and Dennison’s (lots of beans, not a lot of meat) when he ate at the Studio.
 The chili was always joined with a glass of V-8 and saltine crackers.
 This combination pleased his taste buds and his wallet.